fahimshahariar1/C-sharp-learning-module/README.md

 1. Desktop Application
 2. Mobile Application
 3. Web Application
-4. Games etc
+4. Games
+5. Artificial Intelligence etc.
 Anything

-Unfortunately, we don't get to learn about C# in our academics.
-Most of the universities don't really focus on this.
+Unfortunately, we don't learn about C# in our academics.
+Most of the universities don't focus on this.
-It is mostly used in enterprise or industry
+It is mostly used in enterprises or industries.

+I learned how powerful C# is after I joined Ding.
+So I started to learn it.
+This is the basics of C# which I am learning from freecodecamp